Centinel AnalyticaCentinel Analytica

 });

-Centinel middleware runs before your endpoints, sending request metadata to the Centinel validator API.
-The validator decides whether the request is allowed, blocked, redirected, or not matched.
-Blocked or redirected responses return the HTML provided by Centinel, ensuring bots never reach your application code.
+The Centinel middleware runs before your endpoints, sending request metadata to the validator API.
+The validator decides if the request should be allowed, blocked, redirected, or didn't match any protected path.
+Blocked or redirected responses return HTML from Centinel—bots never reach your application code.

-When deploying, ensure your production configuration or environment variables provide the CentinelConfiguration values (especially SecretKey and any custom validator URL).
+Make sure your production configuration or environment variables include the CentinelConfiguration values (especially SecretKey and any custom validator URL).
 Restart your app after updating keys so the middleware picks up the new settings.